domzlab/domz-lab-blog/content/blog/3_javascript_closures.md

 ### Returning multiple functions

-To returning more than one function, you can do so in the following ways.
+To return more than one function, you can do so in the following ways:

 1. In your return block, define the different functions you want to return.